 Set Accessibility preferences on Mac

-If you have difficulties with vision, hearing, or mobility, try out the wide range of Accessibility preferences on your Mac.
+If you have vision, hearing, or mobility difficulties, try out the wide range of Accessibility preferences on your Mac.

 Turn on or off VoiceOver, the built-in screen reader that describes aloud what appears on your screen, open VoiceOver Utility, or start the VoiceOver tutorial.
 See VoiceOver preferences.